 But it seems like the aspect that Genshin Impact has paid most attention to is the microtransactions.
-There aren’t a lot of in-game purchases to make, and they can get a bit pricey.
+There aren’t a lot of in-game purchases to make, and they’re not too pricey.

 Regardless, some players seem to be asking the question “is Genshin Impact pay to win” a lot more often than you would expect.
 This is especially true if you haven’t had much contact with the game.

 It’s nothing new, of course.
 Games like Fortnite and Rocket League have been doing the same thing for years.
 League of Legends has offered microtransactions in exchange for skins for more than a decade.
 However, most of these games have you pay for things like battle passes and the newest skin.
 In other words, you don’t really have to buy them, and this rings especially true for the skins.